codepath/android_guides/Server-Synchronization-(SyncAdapter).md

 ```

 ### Create the Authentication Service
-In order for Android to use our AccountAuthenticator, we need to create a bound Service that will allow it to do so.
+For Android to use our AccountAuthenticator, it needs to run it in a bound Service that will allow it to do so.
+To see the in-depth of how AbstractAccountAuthenticator works, look at its Transport inner-class and read about AIDL for inter-process communication.

+We need to create this bound Service so we can let Android use our `AccountAuthenticator` class.
 ```java
 /**
  * This is used only by Android to run our {@link AccountAuthenticator}.